lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_081021.md

 more than one mesh object and their user defined attributes.

 ### Enhancements

+- **memory** New options to print and check memory manager and report memory usage.
+This superseeds old utilities mmprint, mmcheck, etc.

 - **read** for 3 tokens for .inp .gmv .avs